The following table provides an overview of what data types you can import into MAXQDA:

 The fact that MAXQDA supports Unicode makes it possible not only to import and analyze documents in any script, from Japanese to Cyrillic to Arabic, but also to create codes and variables in these languages.
 The support for Unicode text is available in every MAXQDA function.

 Unicode is an international standard with the goal of standardizing all known languages and characters.
 This makes it possible to work with various languages in the same document.
 One sentence can be in English, the next in Mandarin, and the next in Arabic.
-This is possible because Unicode (unlike older computer character systems like ASCII or ISO Latin) can deal with more than 128 or 256 different characters.
 In MAXQDA, even codes and variable names can be created with “foreign” characters, and searches and in-vivo coding are possible with any language.